 The most inconspicuous way to get high is to ingest edibles, which don't just come in the well-known form of brownies anymore.
 Eat some trail mix made with infused honey, or perhaps make some salad dressing with infused olive oil to sprinkle or dip into.
 It’s possible to eat healthy food that will also get us high!
 The best idea is to plan and prep edibles before leaving; this way you avoid wasting or losing valuable infused butters, sugars, flours, and oils.

 There are topicals with various ratios of CBD to THC.
 Some have added herbs to help influence the wonderful cannabinoids.
 It’s all got a place in the world of camping.
 So, bring those topicals along on your next camping trip because they can be very useful to treat sore muscles after a day of activities and help alleviate the sting or itch of bug bites.

 Basically, weed is the perfect camping partner.
 It can be packed in the first aid kit, the kitchen gear, or just in a nug jug to be shared around the campfire.
 No matter how it’s enjoyed, be sure to honor those around you and follow the laws in your area.
-Posted: Tuesday, August 28th, 10:09pm a month ago
+Posted: Tuesday, August 28th, 10:09pm 3 months ago

 Written By: Cara Wietstock

 Cara Wietstock is a native Californian living in Washington state with almost a decade of budtender experience and even more stoner experience.
 While she's not pontificating on the current state of cannabis for Roottie, she is practicing yoga, sipping CBD infused teas and hiking through the Pacific Northwest.